2. Restore Consent-Based Citizenship

 Constitutional Amendments

-This plank does not require any constitutional amendments, unless the Supreme Court proves recalcitrant, in which case a constitutional amendment clarifying our citizenship policy would become necessary.
+This plank does not require any constitutional amendments, unless the Supreme Court proves recalcitrant, in which case we would need a constitutional amendment clarifying our citizenship policy based on the principle of mutual consent.

 Benefits